How To Finance a Car From a Private Seller

 At BECU, a loan processor reaches out within 24-48 business hours after receiving your documentation.
 If your loan is approved, a loan processor schedules your signing appointment.

 If your loan is approved, you'll receive the loan terms.
 Review the loan terms and conditions before signing the promissory note.
-Depending on the financial institution, you may need to attend in person or use DocuSign.
-Although you may be able to get same-day auto loan approval from some lenders, it may take a few days to receive your funds.
+Depending on the financial institution, you may need to attend in person or use DocuSign for the process.
+Although you may be able to get same-day auto loan approval from some lenders, it could take a few days to receive your funds.

 5. Contact the Seller To Finalize the Sale